reshmabidikar/reshmabidikar.github.io/jpa-hibernate-jdbc/statement-vs-preparedstatement.md

 #### Summary

 In addition to the above, there are several other differences between a [Statement](https://docs.oracle.com/javase/7/docs/api/java/sql/Statement.html) and [PreparedStatement](https://docs.oracle.com/javase/7/docs/api/java/sql/PreparedStatement.html).
-The following table summarizes the differences
+The following table summarizes the differences:

 |Statement  |PreparedStatement  |